svenluijten/svenluijten.com/source/_concerts/denzel-curry-melt-my-eyez-see-your-future-tour.md

 Future_, I was sure I wouldn't let another opportunity like this slip.

-I made sure to get to the venue fairly early on so I could claim a spot near the stage, and sure enough I was front row for this incredible performance.
+I made sure to get to the venue fairly early on so I could claim a spot near the stage, and sure enough I was front row together with some people I'd met in line for this incredible performance.
 Denzel sounds _exactly_ like he does on his albums live, and the energy he brings to the show is infectious.

+![Denzel Curry](/assets/images/denzel-curry.jpg)

 Standout tracks he performed are _Walkin'_, _Speedboat_, and _DIET\__.

-![Denzel Curry](/assets/images/denzel-curry.jpg)